malvex/sheppy/docs/getting-started/index.md

     print(f"Task failed: {task.error}")  # prints "Task failed: Value must be positive"
 ```

+## Next Steps

+Now that you understand the basics:

+- Learn about [Core Concepts](core-concepts.md) like task lifecycle and queue mechanics
+- Explore [FastAPI Integration](fastapi-integration.md) for using Sheppy with FastAPI
+- Read the [Testing Guide](testing.md) to learn about testing strategies
+- Check out [Examples](../examples/index.md) for real-world usage patterns

 ## Quick Tips

 1. **Tasks are just functions** - Keep them simple and focused